 If the network you expect to see isn’t in the preferred networks list, click the Add button at the bottom of the list, then click Show Networks.
 Click the network you want to add to the list, then click Join.
 If the network is protected by a password, enter it.

-Drag the the network you want to give highest priority to the top of the preferred networks list.
-This is the network your computer will try to join first.
+Drag the network you want to give highest priority to the top of the preferred networks list.
+Your computer will try to join this network first.

 To delete a network from the list, select it, then click the Remove button .